agi-hub/AGIAgent/GUI/README_GUI_en.md

 The system comes with the following test accounts:
 - **username**: `agiagenttest`，**API Key**: `agiatest`
 - **username**: `guest`，**API Key**: ``（no content）
-Guest account is for preview (not editable and not able to run new task)
+Guest account is for preview (not editable and not able to run new task).
 > ⚠️ **Security Notice**: In production environments, please modify or delete default accounts promptly and create dedicated secure accounts.

 ### Creating New Accounts